Research Opportunities for Undergraduate Students

 Perceptions of the Academic Major of Communication

 Brief Description: COMM 494 Research Practicum (#20738) is offered by Professor Ken Sereno to assess how non-communication majors perceive the academic major of communication and communication students and how communication students perceive the academic major of communication and their fellow students.
 This course may be taken for two units only.
-These semester students will be refining the survey instrument, gathering survey responses, analyzing the data statistically and, hopefully, have time to write up the results.
+This semester students will be refining the survey instrument, gathering survey responses, analyzing the data statistically, and, hopefully, have time to write up the results.
 The goal is to have a study that can be presented at an international, national or regional communication convention or conference.

 Faculty Member: Ken Sereno